-BUIs Addressed: Degradation of Fish and Wildlife Populations, Loss of Fish and Wildlife Habitat
+BUIS Addressed: Degradation of Fish and Wildlife Populations, Loss of Fish and Wildlife Habitat

-- In 2012-13, EC commissioned an assessment and report on vessel-based discharges to the St. Marys River17.
+- In 2012-2013, ECCC commissioned an assessment and report on vessel-based discharges to the St. Marys River17.
 The cost was \$10,000.
-Even though Action NPSM-11 calls for an assessment on shipping vessels, the report looks at all vessels from large freighters to small personal watercraft. - Covering a decade of reported cases [from 2001 to 2011], the report summarizes the suspected causes, pollutant types, discharge severity, season and timing of the spill/discharge as captured by the Canadian Coast Guard's "Marine Pollution Incident Reporting System" database. - The St. Clair River AOC is also assessed in the report, and to provide context, it compares the AOC-specific incidents with those that have happened around the Great Lakes system as recorded by Canadian authorities. - 17 French Planning Services Inc. 2013.
-Background Report: Assessing the Potential Hazards to the River Associated With Vessel Discharges: St. Marys River AOC and St. Clair River AOC.
-Commissioned by Environment Canada.
+Even though Action NPSM-11 calls for an assessment on shipping vessels, the report looks at all vessels from large freighters to small personal watercraft. - Covering a decade of reported cases [from 2001 to 2011], the report summarizes the suspected causes, pollutant types, discharge severity, season and timing of the spill/discharge as captured by the Canadian Coast Guard's "Marine Pollution Incident Reporting System" database. - The St. Clair River AOC is also assessed in the report, and to provide context, it compares the AOC-specific incidents with those that have happened around the Great Lakes system as recorded by Canadian authorities.